getcarina/carina-use-cases/README.md

 ## Agenda
 * Intro: 5 minutes
 * ChatOps with Nick: 10 minutes.
-How the CloudDNS team is using ChatOps on Carina
+How the Cloud DNS team is using ChatOps on Carina
 * Deconst with Ash: 10 minutes.
 How the Developer Experience team builds, tests and deploys our websites using Carina
 * HowToWhale with Carolyn: 10 minutes.
 Learning Docker on with JupyterHub and Carina
 * Q/A: 5 minutes